Landscaping - Grass Trimmers and Brush Cutters

-Make sure that you are trained in the proper use of this equipment.
+Make sure that you are trained in the proper use of grass trimming and brush cutting equipment.
 Rotating cutting tools can throw objects or cut the operator.

 - Read, understand, and follow instructions in the manufacturer's operating manual.